PeterLu7799/documents/Energy Efficiency Guild.md

 #### Prioritize Work with Quality of Service Classes

+Apps and operations compete to use finite resources—CPU, memory, network interfaces, and so on.
+In order to remain responsive and efficient, the system needs to prioritize tasks and make intelligent decisions about when to execute them.

+Work that directly impacts the user, such as UI updates, is extremely important and takes precedence over other work that may be occurring in the background.
+This higher priority work often uses more energy, as it may require substantial and immediate access to system resources.

+As a developer, you can help the system prioritize more effectively by categorizing your app’s work, based on importance.
+Even if you’ve implemented other efficiency measures, such as deferring work until an optimal time, the system still needs to perform some level of prioritization.
+Therefore, it is still important to categorize the work your app performs.

+A quality of service (QoS) class allows you to categorize work to be performed by NSOperation, NSOperationQueue, NSThread objects, dispatch queues, and pthreads (POSIX threads).

 Primary QoS classes (shown in order of priority)

 QoS Class | Type of work and focus of QoS | Duration of work to be performed